Zhu Dehai: Early life

-Zhu Dehai was born Oh Giseop (吴基涉; 오기섭) in Dobea (道別河; 도별하), Gorod Ussurysk, Primorsky Krai, Russian Empire in March 1911.
+Zhu Dehai was born Oh Giseop (吴基涉; 오기섭) in Dobea (道別河; 도별하), Nikolsk-Ussuriysky, Primorskaya Oblast (present-day Primorsky Krai), Russian Empire in March 1911.
 His father, Oh Wooseo, born in Hoeryong, a border city in Korea, immigrated to Primorsky Krai during the great famine in 1902.
 Dobea, approximately 50 kilometers from Ussuriysk, was a small settlement established by immigrant Korean farmers like the Oh family.
 Oh Wooseo worked as a poor tenant farmer in a remote valley away from the village.
 Zhu was the youngest of two children.

 When Zhu was seven years old, his father was killed by a Chinese robber.
 Zhu, his brother, and his mother Ms. Heo moved to his late father's hometown, Hoeryong, in October 1918.
 Two years later, the family moved to Jiandao, China, the most popular destination for Korean immigrants during the Japanese occupation of Korea.
 Zhu's family settled in a Korean immigrant town called Sudong'gol (present-day Guang Xin Xiang, Longjing, Jilin), where Zhu had an uncle with a farm.

 In Sudong'gol, Zhu enrolled in the Fourteenth Public Elementary School of Helong County, run by the Republic of China's local government.
-Zhu's revolutionary and nationalistic consciousness was greatly inspired by the school's teaching of the Xinhai Revolution and Sun Yat-senl.
-Zhu graduated elementary school in Winter 1922.
+Zhu's revolutionary and nationalistic consciousness was greatly inspired by the school's teaching of the Xinhai Revolution and Sun Yat-sen. Zhu graduated elementary school in Winter 1922.
 However, due to poverty, he could not continue his studies.
 He worked in order to support his family.